Stop guessing and start testing: Improve your emails with A/B split testing

 Split testing is an effective way to find out what’s working and what’s not in your email marketing.
 Rather than assuming your customers would prefer one kind of email over another, you can run a split test to find out in a methodical way.

 The more you split test, the more information you’ll have on hand for your future emails.
-And while a once-and-done test, or even an occasional test, can yield information that will expand your marketing knowledge, regular testing can provide you with a successful email marketing strategy.
+And while a once-and-done test, or even an occasional test, can yield information that will expand your marketing knowledge, regular testing can provide you with a long-term successful email marketing strategy.

-Setting Goals for Email A/B Testing
+Setting goals for A/B testing

 Like anything in digital marketing, having a clear goal and purpose for testing is essential.
-Sure, you can run a quick email A/B test and obtain useful results, but having a more precise testing strategy will yield more powerful data.
+Sure, you can run a quick email test and obtain useful results, but having a more precise testing strategy will yield more powerful data.

 A few questions that can help guide you at this stage include: